Larz60p/Python-Record-Structure/README.md

 **Caveat's:** This code was written on MS windows 7 pro.
 It should run without modification in Linux, but since my Linux box is currently down, hasn't been tested on that OS nor has it been tested on OS-X.

+**Goal:** To build a file record format, for immutable data (once written), that would be transferable between python and other computer languages.
+Allow for python names like:

 **```stkmktrec.dbtabledesc```**
 **```stkmktrec.columns[0].db_column_name```**

+1 - Be Textual, allowing for human-readable collection of data that we can access in a really logical manner

+2 - Be simple to design, read and write

+3 - Be easily converted to an existing built-in python data type

+4 - Be self-documenting so that reading the python script would immediately indicate what the data element was.

+Solutions:
+  1 Be Textual and use a format understood by other non-python programs.
+This was easy, JSON already exists and is ready as is.

+  2 Be simple to design, read and write – Again easy using a python dictionary structure, in combination with python list for the repeated parts of a record design.

+  3, 4  Be easily converted to an existing built-in python data type.
+Reading JSON into a python collections named tuple is clean, simple, and elegant.
+This also satisfies the self-documentation requirement, as will be seen below.

 Here's a sample of how used: